10 Exquisite Matcha Tea Recipes to Enjoy to the Fullest

 Preparation :

-4. Form into balls and place on a baking tray.
+- Form small balls and place them on a baking tray.

 5. Matcha Ice Cream

 Matcha ice cream is a treat that became popular in Japan in the 1980s, when ice cream shops began experimenting with traditional Japanese flavors.
-Today, matcha ice cream is one of the most popular flavors in Japan, both in shops and in fine restaurants.
-It is said that a tourist who doesn't try it in Japan misses out on a unique cultural experience.
+Today, matcha ice cream is one of the most popular flavors in Japan, found in both shops and upscale restaurants.
+It's said that a tourist who doesn't try it in Japan is missing out on a unique cultural experience.

 Ingredients :